aysanaghazadeh/SensoryAds/rebuttal.md

 ### [W2] T2I Fine-tuning on SensoryAd Generation
 >The SensoryAd Generation experiments rely entirely on textual prompting of existing models without any fine-tuning or conditioning on the SensoryAd dataset.
 Consequently, the results mostly reflect the models’ inherent prompt-following ability rather than learned sensation-aware generation.

 Thank you so much for the insightful suggestion of fine-tuning.
 The goal of this benchmark is to show the need for more sensory image data or further improvement in the generalizability of models.
 We have fine-tuned the SD3 on the sensory ad data and the AIM (Alignment of Image and Message) was increased from 0.61 to 0.62 while EvoSense stayed on unchanged 0.89 for fine-tuned SD3.
-This result suggests that the challenge is in the task/data and not simply model application.
 We've included this ablation discussion to the appendix.

 ---